NifTK/NiftyNet/doc/source/config_spec.md

 Keywords used to exclude filenames.
 The filenames with these keywords will not be used as input.
-Note that if the type of `filename_not_contains` is a string array, then a filename must not contain any of the strings inthe array to be a match.
+Note that if the type of `filename_not_contains` is a string array, then a filename must not contain any of the strings in the array to be a match.

 See also: [input filename matching guide](./filename_matching.html)